byronmurg/vtml/docs/documentation/variables.md

 <div $attr="color:red" ></div> <!-- BAD: Cannot template attribute name.
 No templating will happen -->
 ```

-There are some exceptions to this rule around templating.

 For `v-` tags you may need to refer to the [reference page](/reference) as some attributes and bodies can be templated and some can not.
 Also there are a few tags with special templating rules like [v-nodejs](/reference#v-nodejs).